 Research is now showing the effects of sugar on brain function.
 We can now see your brain on grains and it is much worse than we thought.

-I’m reading a fantastic new book called Grain Brain by Dr. David Permutter, a neurologist who has used alternative therapies with degenerative brain disorders.
+I’m reading a fantastic book called Grain Brain by Dr. David Perlmutter, a neurologist who has used alternative therapies with degenerative brain disorders.

 I have known about Dr. Perlmutter for years because of his excellent results with Parkinson’s patients.
 Now he has written this scholarly book about the effects of grains on the brain, that is based on recent documented scientific research from excellent juried medical journals.